 CARES Act Notice and Update

-In our recent notice dated August 28, 2020 we updated you on our current status related to the Coronavirus Aid, Relief and Economic Security Act (CARES Act), which includes relief for individual Americans, healthcare workers, small businesses and certain industries hit hard by the pandemic.
-This is an update to the August 28, 2020 notice.
-Noted below are details of HCU’s allocated funding related to the CARES Act and an update about the funds disbursed:
+In our recent notice we updated you on our current status related to the Coronavirus Aid, Relief and Economic Security Act (CARES Act), which includes relief for individual Americans, healthcare workers, small businesses and certain industries hit hard by the pandemic.
+This is an update to the October 30, 2020 notice.
+Noted below are details of HCU’s allocated funding related to the CARES Act and an update on the funds disbursed:

-- HCU has used $84,517 to pay approximately 217 students who were displaced from their campus job using HEERF funds.
+- HCU has used $84,517 to pay approximately 217 students that were displaced from their campus job due to the closure of campus using HEERF funds.
 A calculation was made of the average number of hours worked per week during the month of February to determine a pay period average number of hours.
 This calculated number of hours was paid for each pay period through the end of the spring 2020 term to each student at the rate of pay on his/her payroll authorization for his/her position.

-- The remaining amount of approximately $1,187,590 (allocated for direct student aid) was evenly distributed to approximately 1,153 students as a grant using a paper check or as a direct deposit into their bank account if HCU had direct deposit instructions on file for the student.
-Similarly, the $35,695 of funds to be distributed on Friday, September 25, 2020, will be evenly distributed to 35 students.
-Thus, a total of 1,188 students will have received CARES grant funding.
-The HEERF provides funds for enrolled students to be used to cover expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and childcare).
+- The remaining amount of approximately $1,223,285 (allocated for direct student aid) was evenly distributed to approximately 1,188 students as a grant using a paper check or as a direct deposit into their bank account if HCU has direct deposit instructions on file for the student.
+The higher education relief fund provides funds for enrolled students to be used to cover expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and childcare).
 The criteria for distribution was based on the lowest Student Aid Index levels with the highest amount of unmet need at the time of the campus closure due to the COVID-19 pandemic.

-- 99 students will have received both the continued pay stipend and the grant.
+- 99 of the 1,188 students will have received both the continued pay stipend and the grant.

 - There are approximately 2,850 eligible students, none of whom were enrolled in an exclusively online program.